haryoa/stif-indonesia/README.md

 ## Output

 1. The training process will output the log of the experiment in `log.log`
-2. The output of the model will be produced in `output` folder
+2. The output of the model will be produced in the `output` folder

 ### Supervised output

-It will output `evaluation`, `lm` , and `train`. `evaluation` is the result of  prediction on the test set, `lm` is the output of the trained LM, and `train` is the produced model by the moses toolkit
+It will output `evaluation`, `lm` , and `train`. `evaluation` is the result of  prediction on the test set, `lm` is the output of the trained LM, and `train` is the produced model by the Moses toolkit

-### Semi supervised output
+### Semi-supervised output

 It will output `agg_data`, `best_model_dir`, and `produced_tgt_data`. `agg_data` is the result of the forward-iteration data synthesis. `best_model_dir` is the best model produced by the training process, and `produced_tgt_data` is the prediction output of the test set.